barad1tos/barad1tos/README.md

 ## Hi there!

-Some random DevOps with a passion for both hardware and software parts of his way ♾️
+Some random DevOps with a passion for both hardware and software parts of his own way.

-Love creating comfortable, functional things based on the principle of eliminating unnecessary movement.
+Love creating comfortable, functional things based on the principle of eliminating unnecessary movements.
 The best action is no action at all, while fully preserving functionality.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Kotlin](https://img.shields.io/badge/Kotlin-7F52FF?style=for-the-badge&logo=kotlin&logoColor=white)